At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 On this article of 7 Best Time Tracker Software, Time Doctor is listed first:

-If you’re just starting a new blog or launching a new product, Parasite SEO is a great way to help drive traffic in a very short amount of time by ranking your blog post on a high authority site and getting a REALLY great link from it.
+If you’re just starting a new blog or launching a new product, Parasite SEO is a great way to help drive traffic in a very short amount of time by ranking your blog post on a high authority site and getting quality backlinks from it.

 5